-- 7.13 The site is in close proximity with the village of Great Houghton; however, the development has been designed in such a way so that the buildings and bunding would provide some screening of noise arising from the operation of the development.
-Notwithstanding this conclusion and given that the development would potentially operate on a continual basis it is recommended that should the application be approved, it be subject to a condition requiring the submission of a scheme of a strategy for noise attenuation and for the development to operate in accordance with this agreed strategy.
-This is in line with the advice that has been received from the Council's Environmental Health section.
-For the avoidance of doubt, this scheme should include, but not be limited to, equipment such as air conditioning units, vehicle movements and reversing sirens. - 7.14 Given the pattern of usage of the development, it is likely that lighting would be installed at the development, such as in the car parks and vehicle manoeuvring areas.
+7.20 The site is in close proximity with the village of Great Houghton (although the boundaries of the application site is approximately 187m away from the nearest house); however, the development has been designed in such a way so that the buildings and bunding would provide some screening of noise arising from the operation of the development.
+Notwithstanding this conclusion and given that the development would potentially operate on a continual basis, it is recommended that should the application be approved, it be subject to a condition requiring the submission of a scheme of a strategy for noise attenuation and for the development to operate in accordance with this agreed strategy.
+This is in line with the advice that has been received from the Council's

+Environmental Health section.
+For the avoidance of doubt, this scheme should include, but not be limited to, equipment such as air conditioning units, vehicle movements and reversing sirens.

+- 7.21 Given the pattern of usage of the development, it is likely that lighting would be installed at the development, such as in the car parks and vehicle manoeuvring areas.
 As this has the potential to impact upon the amenity of residential properties, a condition is recommended that would require the submission and agreement of a lighting scheme.
-This lighting scheme would establish the maximum levels of illuminance and provide certainty that these would be maintained in the future. - 7.15 It is recognised that the construction of the development has the potential to create adverse impacts upon residential amenity.
+This lighting scheme would establish the maximum levels of illuminance and provide certainty that these would be maintained in the future. - 7.22 It is recognised that the construction of the development has the potential to create adverse impacts upon residential amenity.
 In order to provide mitigation of this, a condition is recommended that would ensure that a Construction Environment Management Plan (CEMP) is submitted and agreed by the Council.
 The CEMP would therefore include matters such as the hours in which buildings works would take place and strategies for dust control during the construction works.